 Care for our youngest patients

 When your newborn is extremely premature, critically ill or needs surgical intervention, they are in the very best hands with our expert team.
-Marshfield Children's Hospital is the only Level III NICU in central and northern Wisconsin.
+Marshfield Children's Hospital has the only NICU connected to a dedicated children's hospital in central and northern Wisconsin.

 Parents and their designated family members are permitted to visit.
-Your NICU staff can provide the most current visiting guidelines.
+Your NICU staff answer questions about visiting guidelines.

 Babies in the NICU easily "catch" illnesses brought in by visitors.